Safe Turkey Preparation

 After you have picked that perfect turkey, what's next?
 Here are a few recommendations for safely preparing your holiday bird.

-- Remember to wash your hands, and any work surfaces or utensils touched by raw poultry and its juices with hot, soapy water before going on to your next task.
+- Remember to wash your hands and any work surfaces or utensils that have been touched by raw poultry and its juices with hot, soapy water before proceeding to your next task.

 - You can thaw a wrapped turkey in a pan of cold water.
-Change the water every 30 minutes to keep cold.
+Change the water every 30 minutes to maintain its cold temperature.
 It takes a minimum of 30 minutes per pound to thaw a whole turkey.

 - Just before baking, remove the original plastic wrapper from the thawed or fresh bird and remove the neck and giblets.
 Drain the juices and blot the turkey dry with paper towels.